Colm Reilly

-Colm Reilly (born 8 September 1999) is an Irish rugby union player for Connacht in the Pro14.
+Colm Reilly (born 8 September 1999) is an Irish rugby union player for Connacht in the URC.
 Reilly's primary position is scrum-half.

 He is the son of Stephen Reilly, a former principal of Garbally College.

+His sister Aoibheann also plays scrum half for Connacht and Ireland.

 Rugby career

 Reilly came through the Connacht academy, signing his first professional contract in June 2020.
 He debuted for Connacht in October 2020 in Round 3 of the 2020–21 Pro14 against Edinburgh.